universityofsussex-rc/Workshops/exercises/artemis/Exercise1/README.md

 ## Login

 <p>
-  Access to the Artemis Hybrid Research Cluster (HRC) will primarily be via your browser, and if off campus, using the VPN.
+  Access to the Artemis Hybrid Research Cluster (HRC) is expected to be primarily be via your browser, and if off campus, using the VPN.
 If you currently do not have access to the VPN - you will need to request as such, and to be added to the relevant departmental group in Palo Alto.
 It is assumed you either have access now, or are on campus.
 </p>

 ### Open OnDemand

 <p>

-You will need to access the Open OnDemand Web Portal - via ood.artemis.sussex.ac.uk (if available) or using 139.184.83.139.
-You will need to login with the test user currently (eventually you will use your Sussex credentials but currently only a demo account is available).
-Please ask the Intructor for these credentials.
+You will need to access the Open OnDemand Web Portal - via <a href="https://ood.artemis.hrc.sussex.ac.uk">ood.artemis.hrc.sussex.ac.uk</a>.
+You will need to login with your usual Sussex Username and password.
+Unfortunately if you are unable to login - this means you currently do not have an account and will need to request one.
+Please see <a href="https://artemis-docs.hpc.sussex.ac.uk/artemis/access.html">Getting Access</a> page in our documentation.

 </p>